 Basename parsers

-Parse the file's basename to extract extra data
+Parse file basenames to extract extra data

-For example, let's say you want to create the variable order
+For example, let's say we have the variable order to sort pages in a menu.

-to sort the pages in a menu.
-A way to make this variable explicit is to save your pages with the [order].
+A way to make this variable explicit is prepend its value to the filename:

 ├── 1.welcome.md